mattragoza/MRE-PINN/README.md

 ## Usage

-This [notebook](TODO) downloads the BIOQIC simulation data set and trains PINNs to reconstruct the elasticity from the displacement field.
+This [notebook](MICCAI-2023/MICCAI-2023-simulation-training.ipynb) downloads the BIOQIC simulation data set and trains PINNs to reconstruct a map of shear elasticity from the displacement field.